kailash-manasarovar/statement/docs/timeline/2021/march.md

 - Did Matthew her husband tell her to say these things?
 - Anyway, Qredo was a scam company.
 - They had a backend system which was supposed to run millions of crypto transactions safely and securely, but in truth it was eight [Raspberry Pis](https://www.raspberrypi.com/), that kept failing, networked together with string, knots, and bandages.
-- Raspberry Pis are how schoolkids learn about computing.
+- (Raspberry Pis are how schoolkids learn about computing.)
 - I'm scratching my chin now, just like [Harsha did in 2018](../early-years/interim.md#hired-for-sport-again) at Adaptive.
 - I'm tasked with writing their Whitepaper.
-- I produce a detailed and honest description of everything they have, without ever once saying *it's never gonna work*.
+- I produce a detailed and honest description of everything they have, without ever once saying *it's never gonna work*, which it won't and doesn't.
 - They quietly hire another writer I never meet, who works with the CTO (*he's the man*, Anita told me, in a kind of breathless reverence), who had been out of the company for a short period while he was in rehab - I was told.
 - I wondered if they meant prison.
 - Anyway, the first time I notice that my entire UI can be hacked and rewritten (I'm on a company laptop), they publish my Whitepaper on their website, the honest one, but I can only see it from my laptop.